eove/his-api/docs/eove-his-interface.md

 - trigger the accessory mode on the EO150 station
 - write message to start a high level communication
+- manage a communication token which is required by the server
 - write message in order to subscribe to channels
 - read data from EO150 station
 - respond to EO150 station pings to keep the link alive